-Kalos is an independent research and action association that aims to increase the impact and sustainability of EU-funded projects.
+Kalos is an independent research and action association aiming at enhancing the impact and sustainability of EU-funded projects.

-We propose experimental and innovative actions to reduce the asymmetry of power between the key actors of a EU-funded project and promote the development of critical thinking on the design and management of European projects.
+We propose experimental and innovative actions to reduce power asymmetry between key actors in EU-funded projects and to promote the development of critical thinking on the design and management of European projects.

-By adopting a diversified, multi-actor and interdisciplinary approach, Kalos aims to achieve an increasingly true understanding of the different territories, cultures, experiences and environments in which European projects are implemented and to find solutions based on a new understanding of complex situations.
+By adopting a diversified, multi-actor and interdisciplinary approach, Kalos aims to achieve a real understanding of the different territories, cultures, experiences, environments in which European projects are implemented, and to find solutions based on a new understanding of complex situations.

-Kalos' mission is to promote the appropriation of knowledge and power by the initiators and key actors of a European project so that they can benefit from the opportunities in a democratic, fair and equitable way.
+The mission of Kalos is to promote the appropriation of knowledge and power by the coordinators and key actors of a European project to enable them to benefit from opportunities in a democratic, fair and equitable manner.

-Accessing EU funding opportunities requires extensive methodological and technical knowledge, understanding and using complex tools and respecting deadlines.
+Managing EU funding opportunities requires extensive methodological and technical knowledge, the understanding and handling of complex tools and meeting deadlines.

-During the implementation phase, when the project meets the contexts, locations and final beneficiaries, there is often a gap between what has been planned and what is actually done.
+During the implementation phase, when the project meets the contexts and final beneficiaries, there is often a gap between what has been planned and what is actually implemented.

-A lot of energy is wasted because diversity and differences are not recognised and respected at an early stage.
+A lot of energy is wasted because diversity and differences are not recognised and respected at an early stage of the project.

-As professionals who, in their daily work in different roles and contexts, experience the design and implementation of European programmes and projects, we have identified the need to make this knowledge accessible, understandable and effectively applicable, as well as the need to preserve and reinforce the impact of the project at local level.
+We are professionals dealing with the design and implementation of European programmes and projects in our daily work, in different roles and contexts.
+We have therefore recognised the need to make this knowledge accessible, understandable and effectively applicable and to preserve and strengthen the impact of the project at local level.

 We wish to create, project by project, specific activities that can contribute to achieve a greater impact.

 We aim to transform into opportunities all the challenges that key players in an EU-funded project often perceive as obstacles.
 To achieve this we pursue the following objectives :